Konstrukteur/homebrew-Monterey-formulae/README.md

 # homebrew-formulae
-This repository contains custom homebrew formulae
+This repository contains custom homebrew formulae for all major development tools compatible with macOS Monterey